Birchard and Agee Marine Service Inc, in Seattle, Washington, USA

 We stripped the electronics, tops, etc., and sold the Fiberform to the new mechanic for $1000, representing a loss of about $17,000; we'd had enough of outdrives and outdrive repair facilities.
 We wanted the boat out of our lives forever with no delay.
 The new mechanic, now the owner, re bolted the flywheel, and reinstalled the "worn out" flappers.
 They run silently, of course, because there was NOTHING WRONG WITH THEM, and the boat is in service today, at least to the degree that anyone can ever say an I-O boat is "in service".

-On 8-28-09 we wrote an appallingly polite letter to Birchard & Agee Marine Services & Drystack, explaining the situation, and asking for a refund of only $275 -- the amount they charged us for the work they did not perform.
+On 8-28-09 we wrote an appallingly polite letter to Birchard & Agee Marine Services & Drystack, explaining the situation, and asking for a refund of only $275 -- the amount they charged us for the work they did not properly perform.
 We felt this was absurdly fair.
-Birchard & Agee Marine Services & Drystack was PAID to perform a service; Birchard & Agee Marine Services & Drystack DID NOT perform that service; therefore, Birchard & Agee Marine Services & Drystack isn't entitled to keep the money they CHARGED for that service.
+Birchard & Agee Marine Services & Drystack was PAID to perform a service; Birchard & Agee Marine Services & Drystack DID NOT perform that service satisfactorily; therefore, Birchard & Agee Marine Services & Drystack isn't entitled to keep the money they CHARGED for that service.
 It's a bloody simple concept.
 Most gradeschoolers understand this; sadly, not some adults.
 Birchard & Agee Marine Services & Drystack was politely advised that we would file against them in Small Claims court in Seattle if they did not refund that amount.
-Their 30-day grace period has now expired.

 When we wrote that letter and sent it by registered mail, we were still willing to cut Chris Ackerman and Birchard & Agee Marine Services & Drystack some slack.
 We liked Chris a great deal, and we didn't yet believe that Birchard & Agee Marine Services & Drystack was a dishonest and/or incompetent business.